liv-daliberti/grail-simulation/src/knn/README.md

 # KNN Slate Baselines

-Modular implementation of the k-nearest-neighbour slate selector.
+Modular implementation of the k-nearest-neighbor slate selector.
 The package supersedes the legacy `knn-baseline.py` script while keeping the single-file entry point for backwards compatibility.